 Peninsula Community Legal Centre is an independent, not-for-profit organisation that has been providing free legal services to Melbourne’s south-eastern communities since 1977.

-The Centre helps people use the law to protect and advance their rights, offering free advice on most legal issues, including Family Law, Child Support, Intervention Orders, Infringements, Tenancy and Consumer.
+The Centre helps people use the law to protect and advance their rights, offering free advice on most legal issues, including family law, family violence, fines, tenancy and rooming house advocacy.
 Ongoing assistance is targeted to assist clients who are experiencing disadvantage.
 The Centre undertakes a range of community legal education, community engagement and law reform activities and is active in a number of community and Sector networks.

 Peninsula Community Legal Centre utilises the skills and work of volunteers to extend and enhance its operations and service delivery.